mapama247/FaceDetection/README.md

-# FaceDetection
+# FaceDetection (Boosting)

-Implementation of the AdaBoost algoithm in MATLAB for face detection in images.
+MATLAB implementation of the AdaBoost algorithm for face detection in images.

 The algorithm sequentially trains a number of so-called weak classifiers that are combined into one strong classifier.